diegoib/rohlik_orders/README.md

 The regression model uses a custom Voting Regressor based on LightGBM.
 Cross-validation is performed using GroupKFold to prevent data leakage.

-Feature engineering include features such as:
+Feature engineering includes features such as:
 - Temporal features (day of week, month, holidays)
 - Location clustering
 - Shopping intensity metrics